Signatures of dynamical activity in the hot gas profiles of groups and clusters in the FLAMINGO simulations: Dynamical State Across Mass Redshift

 \subsection{Dynamical state indicators across redshifts}

 We now attempt to understand the redshift dependence of each dynamical state indicator for each of our mass bins.
 Fig. \ref{fig:medians} presents the redshift evolution of the median indicator value for each ($M_\mathrm{500c}$,$z$) set in the three Fiducial simulations (as defined in Table \ref{tab:z_comp}).
 For both resolutions we find the indicators to evolve with redshift qualitatively as expected.
-At fixed redshift, lower mass objects, which tend to form earlier, are typically more relaxed than the more massive clusters.
+At fixed redshift, lower mass objects, which tend to form earlier, are typically more dynamically relaxed than the more massive clusters but are also more sensitive to feedback phenomena.
 We also find, in general, increasing accretion rates and centroid shift values as well as decreasing concentration and stellar mass gaps with increasing redshift, i.e objects at a fixed mass are less relaxed at earlier times.

 It is hard to compare our results directly with past observational works, but we can qualitatively assess whether our conclusions match those of observational studies.
 One such study is presented in \cite{gozaliasl2019}.
 They focused on the BGG--X-ray peak offset, defining this as the ratio of angular separation between the BGG and X-ray peak to the group's radius: $\Delta r/R_\mathrm{200c}$.
 Their sample, taken from the COSMOS X-ray survey \citep{Scoville2007}, included galaxy groups with $M_\mathrm{200c} = 8 \times 10^{12} - 3\times10^{14} \mathrm{M}_{\odot}$ at $0.08 < z < 1.53$, being most comparable to our $\log_{10}(M_\mathrm{500c}/\mathrm{M}_{\odot}) = 13.5-14$ groups sample.
 They found that the BGG offset decreases with increasing mass (at fixed redshift) and decreasing redshift (at fixed mass).
 Although we use centroid shift, we find this is only true for the offset vs redshift case and see the opposite trend between offset and halo mass.